deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Mak, nice to meet you.
-My favorite Code School Path is is the Git path.
+My favorite Code School Path is is the Ruby path.